-The kimono is the world famous, traditional Japanese piece of clothing.
+The kimono is a world-famous, traditional Japanese piece of clothing.

-The kimono’s sophisticated but simple form has made it one of the most used and explored pieces of fashion.
+The kimono’s sophisticated but simple form has made it one of the most used and explored fashion pieces.
 The kimono showcases all the beauty and depth of Japanese culture.
-Thanks to its constant media exposure, since the ’80s, kimono influences and patterns have begun to appear in western designers’ collections.
+Since the ’80s, kimono influences and patterns have begun to appear in western designers’ collections thanks to its constant media exposure.

 Since the late 70s, New York, London, and Parisian fashion scenes have been rocked by their Wabi sabi inspired styles and creations.
 With androgynous and uneven designs, these avant-garde designers helped Japanese fashion get international success and global recognition.

 Japanese Street Fashion

 The next important source of inspiration for Japanese designers is street fashion culture.

 While extreme Japanese street subcultures still exist, more accessible fashion trends have appeared on the streets of Tokyo, and the looks are generally more toned down.
 Shoichi Aoki, the famous photographer, captured most of these trends in FRUiTS, a magazine for street-fashion enthusiasts, which reached its peak in the ‘90s.